Campus Centers and Institutes

 Initially established as a result of an endowment from the Annenberg Foundation to serve as a regional center focused on enabling transformative and inspiring STEM learning experiences, the purpose of the Center for Innovation in STEM Education (CISE) is to develop, support, and improve STEM education and serve as a model and resource center for K-16 students and educators, local and national organizations, STEM industries, and also serve as model of aspiration in STEM teaching for other CSU campuses.
 CISE engages K-16 students on and off campus in hands-on challenge-based exciting STEM learning experiences, prepares highly qualified STEM teachers through alternative routes to certification teacher pathways, offers a menu of high quality professional development opportunities to in-service teachers to assist them with transforming their teaching practices, collaborates with STEM programs and faculty to advance their research efforts and create research opportunities for students, and forms partnerships with STEM industry leaders such as Toyota and Apple to offer students experiences that merge theory and practice and expose them to industry knowledge and skills.
 Its goals are to promote the development of new knowledge and research with an emphasis on serving communities that are underrepresented in STEM disciplines; serve as a model and regional resource center for K-12 STEM teachers, schools, and districts as well as other CSU campuses with like programs; increase the interest of K-16 students in STEM majors and careers; help increase the representation of people of color and women in STEM fields; increase diversity in STEM majors and careers; support K-16 students’ academic excellence in STEM classes and majors; develop the next generation of highly qualified and passionate STEM teachers who will be the leaders in STEM teaching practices; increase the number of credentialed teachers in the STEM disciplines and inspire and assist them in improving their pedagogical practices; foster systemic change in STEM education through cross-sector public and private partnerships; offer high-quality STEM internships and employment opportunities for CSUDH students; and support CSUDH’s overall mission.

-Snap Inc. Institute for Technology Education (SITE)
+Snap Inc. Institute for Technology and Education (SITE)

 Mike Karlin, Director

-1. Curricular Development, Innovation, and Transformation;
+1. Curricular development, innovation, and transformation;

-2. Teaching and Transforming Computing Education through Partnerships; and
+2. Teaching and transforming computing education through partnerships; and

-3. Robust Academic Research on our Efforts.
+3. Robust academic research on our efforts.

 Center for Sustainability and the Environment